-We’ve all seen the headlines that announce “free testing” and “everyone can have a test.”
-While this is the main objective and these news reports are encouraging, it’s important that patients have all the information.
+We believe it’s important that patients have all the information.
 So we’re breaking down how COVID-19 testing is being covered.
 Keep in mind that policies regarding your out-of-pocket costs for coronavirus testing and treatment are changing rapidly.
-We’re here to make sure you have all the necessary information and provide timely updates as they pertain to COVID-19 testing in Alabama.
+We’re here to make sure you have all the necessary information and provide timely updates as they pertain to COVID-19 testing.

 Is testing free if I have insurance?